Front Range Fed

 This easy dessert topping can be used on all sorts of things.
 Here are a few ideas:

-• As a frosting for cake.
+• As a frosting for a cake.
 I love it on a vanilla strawberry cake but you could also use it to top strawberry shortcake, angel food cake, pound cake, cheesecake, or even on a simple white cake.

-• As a Jell-o topping.
+• As a Jell-O topping.
 Growing up, Jell-O "salads" were a staple at family gatherings.
 This whipped cream would work great on top of strawberry Jell-O.

 • As a fruit dip.
-This whipped cream gets thick making it a great dip for a fruit tray and the perfect summer treat.
+This whipped cream gets thick, making it a great dip for a fruit tray and the perfect summer treat.

 • Make strawberry parfaits.
 Add a few graham cracker crumbs or biscuits to a small bowl, and layer with the whipped cream and fresh strawberries.
 Delicious!

 • On top of ice cream.
 This makes a delicious topping for a strawberry sundae or a banana split!
+(Try it on my strawberry shortcake ice cream!)

 • As a topping for pies.
 An obvious choice!
-This delicious fluffy strawberry whipped cream would be great on top of a fresh strawberry pie.
+This delicious, fluffy strawberry whipped cream would be great on top of a fresh strawberry pie.

 • On top of fresh fruit.
 This is a natural topping for fruit when you just want a simple dessert.